umccre/autoanalyzer/README.md

 ## Overview

-Welcome to the Automated Survey Analyzer Program!
+Welcome to the Automated Survey Analyzer!
 This tool is designed to quickly process and analyze survey data (or similar datasets), providing:

 - Frequencies
 - Percentages